zhaoy37/SAT_Solver/README.md

 ## Theory
 ### Theory of SMT Solving

 **I said that we are using both of our SAT solvers for this.
 Currently, it only works for DPLL.
-We need to integrate ROBDD to this later.**
+We need to integrate ROBDD to this later (which I think we already did).**

 In this section, we discuss the details of our SMT solver.
 The solver is limited to predicates over integers.
 The set of operators allowed for each SMT clause include $=, \le, \ge, \lt, \gt, \neq, +, -, *, //$, where // denotes integer division.
 The solver only provides single solutions (because that are all we need for solving the problems described in Applications).
 It is relatively simple to extend the solver to provide multiple solutions.
 Since the focus of this project is SAT rather than SMT, we only encode features we actually need in the SMT solver without making it overcomplicated.
 Users are encouraged to optimize and further improve our SMT solver (We use recursive backtracking, but DPLL(T) is a faster algorithm for solving SMT problems).